 This was the largest part of the DIY condo reno project.
-Here is the starting point
+Here is the starting point.
+Note the pink counter tops, mint green walls, crappy vinyl floors and peeling cabinet doors.

 The counters were painted with Krylon Stone Texture Finish Spray Paint and coated and sealed with Envirotex lite epoxy.
+You can check out the posts here and here.
 Greg replaced the sink and tap.
-The plastic covers on the cabinets just peeled off, and I painted those with Behr Frost on the uppers, and Behr Silver Bullet on the lowers.
-For some reason this really amused me, despite the fact that I don’t dink Coors Lite.
-I’m a Corona girl…A little free advertising here 🙂
+The plastic covers on the cabinets just peeled off, super easily actually, and I painted those with Behr Frost on the uppers, and Behr Silver Bullet on the lowers.
+I laid the flooring directly over top of the vinyl.

-A fresh coat of paint on the walls: Behr Graceful Grey, my favourite paint colour.
+A fresh coat of paint on the walls: Behr Graceful Grey, my FAVOURITE paint colour.
 New laminate floors: Shaded Oak.
-I tiled the backsplash.
+I tiled the backsplash myself.
 I could not convince Greg to swap out the appliances, except for the fridge, which was destroyed and we took to the dump.
 The one thing I did do, was to paint the top plastic piece of the stove, as it had yellowed substantially, and it looked terrible.
-For that matter so did the dishwasher, but it is not directly in view like the stove is.
+Did you know that you can do that?
+Just be super careful not to go outside the lines!
+Otherwise, it’s an easy fix, for old appliances.
+Check out how much better the stove looks just from painting over that piece of yellowed plastic.
+Yay!

 In the living room, we didn’t do much renovating.
 Mostly just cleaning.
 Shampoo the carpets, wash the windows, scrub the blinds. freshen up the trim paint.
 And mostly de-cluttering and staging.
 Clean and tidy is key when selling.
 And with regard to bang for your buck, cleaning is about the best bang you can get…next to painting.
 If you don’t believe me just check out the difference in the Master Bedroom below.

 The Bathroom and Den were also just a matter of cleaning, de-cluttering and staging.
 These are not the big selling features of my DIY condo reno.
 And I won’t include them here.